Tetsurō Watsuji: Career

 In the early 1920s Watsuji taught at Toyo, Hosei and Keio universities, and at Tsuda Eigaku-juku (now, Tsuda University).

 The issues of hermeneutics attracted his attention, especially the hermeneutics of Boeckh and Dilthey.

-In March 1925, Watsuji became a lecturer at Kyoto Imperial University, joining the other leading philosophers of the time, Nishida Kitaro, Tanabe Hajime and Nishitani Keiji.
+In March 1925, Watsuji became a lecturer at Kyoto Imperial University, joining the other leading philosophers of the time, Nishida Kitarō, Tanabe Hajime and Nishitani Keiji.
 These three philosophers were members of the Kyoto School.
-While Watsuji joined their department, he is not typically considered a member of the School due to the intellectual independence in his work.
+While Watsuji joined their department, he is not typically considered a member of the School owing to the intellectual independence in his work.
 In July, he was promoted to associate professor of ethics.

 In January 1927, it was decided that he would go to Germany for 3 years for his research on the history of moral thought.
 He departed on 17th February and finally arrived in Berlin in early April.
-In the beginning of summer, he read Heidegger’s Being and Time which had just come out.
+In the beginning of summer, he read Heidegger’s newly published Being and Time.
 He then went to Paris.
 He left Paris in early December and arrived in Genoa on the 12th of that month.

-From January to March 1928, he travelled to Rome, Naples, Sicily, Florence, Bologna, Ravenna, Padua and Venice.
-He then cut his trip short, returning to Japan in early July.
-So his stay in Europe only lasted for roughly a year.
+From January to March 1928, Watsuji travelled to Rome, Naples, Sicily, Florence, Bologna, Ravenna, Padua, and Venice.
+He then cut his trip short and returned to Japan in early July.
+His stay in Europe only lasted for roughly a year.

-In March 1931, he was promoted to full professor at Kyoto Imperial University.
+In March 1931, Watsuji was promoted to full professor at Kyoto Imperial University.
 He then moved to the Tokyo Imperial University in July 1934 and held the chair in ethics until his retirement in March 1949.

-During World War II his theories (which claimed the superiority of Japanese approaches to and understanding of human nature and ethics, and argued for the negation of self) provided support for Japanese nationalism, a fact which, after the war, he said that he regretted.
+During World War II his theories (which claimed the superiority of Japanese approaches to and understanding of human nature and ethics, and which argued for the negation of self) provided support for Japanese nationalism, a fact which, after the war, he said that he regretted.

 Watsuji died at the age of 71.

 Work

 Watsuji's three main works were his two-volume 1954 History of Japanese Ethical Thought, his three-volume Ethics, first published in 1937, 1942, and 1949, and his 1935 Climate.
 The last of these develops his most distinctive thought.
 In it, Watsuji argues for an essential relationship between climate and other environmental factors and the nature of human cultures, and he distinguished three types of culture: pastoral, desert, and monsoon.

+In the iconoclastic and xenophilic cultural atmosphere after the Surrender of Japan, Watsuji depicted Hirata Atsutane extremely negatively, calling him a "fanatic" and a "deviant".

 Watsuji wrote that Kendo involves raising a struggle to a life-transcending level by freeing oneself from an attachment to life.

 List of works

 Collected Works [和辻哲郎全集], 27 vols.
-(Tokyo: Iwanami Shoten [岩波書店], 1961-91) [CW].
+(Iwanami Shoten [岩波書店], 1961-91) [CW].